 First, to the Market

 You can’t get any more local than this – the first program we had was to a local market (I’ve no idea why).
 I watched the hawkers squatting/sitting on the ground selling their veggies and wares.
 Traditional clothes were what they were wearing, thanaka face powder applied on their cheeks and face, as everyone does in Bagan.
-My camera was in my hand, yet I took no photo at this lively area of the market, it would have felt too invasive.
+My camera was in my hand, yet I took no photo at this lively area of the market, as it would have felt too invasive.
 We were simply sharing a moment of the locals’ everyday life.
 A few stall-owners were excited to sell us longyis – the traditional long skirts of Myanmar, but we had already bought ours at our breakfast place, so we could only turn them down.

 A little girl who barely looked past 10 years old approached us Chinese girls, wanting us to buy something from her.
 When we don’t, she passed us what looked like a small bar of soap, saying it’s a gift, promptly walking away.
 Nothing we could have expected, so my Burmese friend returned the items to the girl firmly.

 Dear Bagan, what other surprises would you have for us?

 Those temples and landscapes I’ve seen from Instagram